Stepuuu/Distributed-DL-ImageNet-Comparison/README.md

 A comprehensive comparison of distributed training methods for deep learning on ImageNet ResNet50, featuring manual implementations of Parameter Server, All-Reduce synchronization, and comparison with PyTorch native DDP (DistributedDataParallel).

+> **Academic Project**: This repository is organized for educational purposes as part of AI Engineering coursework.
+Training implementations are adapted from course materials and reference implementations, with modifications for comparative analysis and performance benchmarking.

 ## 📁 Project Structure

 ```